Yuzurukyun/TsuserverDR/README.md

 * **g** "message"
     - Sends a serverwide message.
 Fails if the current area disallows sending global messages.
 * **getarea**
-    - Shows the current characters in your area.
+    - Shows the current characters in your area, including their showname if they have set it.
 * **getareas**
-    - Shows all characters in all areas reachable from your own.
+    - Shows all characters in all areas reachable from your own, including their showname if they have set it.
 * **ignore** "ID/char name/edited-to character/showname/char showname/OOC name"
     - Marks a target as ignored, so you will no longer receive any IC messages from them.
     - The target is not notified of you marking them as ignored.